openbmc/docs/designs/power-recovery.md

 In these situations, the user may wish for the system to not automatically power on the system, because they want to debug the reason for the BMC error.

+A brownout is another scenario that commonly utilizes automated power-on recovery features.
+A brownout is a scenario where BMC firmware detects (or is told) that chassis power can no longer be supported, but power to the BMC will be retained.
+On some systems, it's desired to utilize the automated power-on feature to turn chassis power back on as soon as the brownout condition ends.

 The goal of this design document is to describe how OpenBMC firmware will deal with these questions.